HallamSaunders/HallamSaunders/README.md

 -->

 - 🔭 I’m currently working on an encrypted chat server using Java.
-- 🌱 I’m currently studying Computer Science in the UK.
+- 🌱 I’m currently studying Computer Science at the University of Surrey.
 - :chart_with_upwards_trend: I'm aspiring to work in the cyber security sector.
 - 📫 Email me at: hallambsaunders@gmail.com.